240401-NET/trainer-code/Week4/js.md

   - Inside classes/constructors, `this` works the same way as C#.
 As in, `this` in constructors and instance fields/methods refers to the object, for static fields/methods it's the class itself
   - For event listeners (functions bound to certain events), `this` is the event
 - You can change the `this` context by using `.call()`, `.apply()` or `.bind()` method
+- tldr; stick to conventions and best practices, there's a reason they're there